Tracy Somerset, Duchess of Beaufort

 Tracy Louise Somerset, Duchess of Beaufort (née Ward; born 22 December 1958) is a British duchess, environmental activist, and former actress.
 She is usually known as Tracy Worcester, the married style that she often used before 2017, and as an actress was credited as Tracy-Louise Ward.
-She was previously married to Henry Somerset, 12th Duke of Beaufort.
+She was previously married to the 12th Duke of Beaufort.

-Life and work
+Life and career

 Born in Kensington, Tracy Louise Ward is a daughter of the Hon.
-Peter Alistair Ward, a younger son of William Ward, 3rd Earl of Dudley.
+Peter Alistair Ward, a younger son of the 3rd Earl of Dudley.
 Her father became chairman of the family business, Baggeridge Brick.
 His first wife, Clare Leonora Baring, was the only child of the gentleman cricketer Giles Baring.
-Tracy Beaufort is the sister of the actress Rachel Ward.
-She also has one brother and two half-brothers.
-Her great-grandfather William Ward, 2nd Earl of Dudley, was Lord Lieutenant of Ireland in the early 20th century, and then Governor-General of Australia.
-The son of William Ward, 1st Earl of Dudley, and Georgina, Countess of Dudley, he owned nearly 30,000 acres in Staffordshire and Worcestershire, two hundred coal and iron mines, and several iron works, including the Round Oak Steelworks.
+Tracy is the sister of the actress Rachel Ward.
+She also has one brother and two half-brothers from her father's second marriage.
+Her great-grandfather, the 2nd Earl of Dudley, was Lord Lieutenant of Ireland in the early 20th century, and then Governor-General of Australia.
+He was the son of the 1st Earl of Dudley and Georgina, Countess of Dudley, and owned nearly 30,000 acres in Staffordshire and Worcestershire, two hundred coal and iron mines, and several iron works, including the Round Oak Steelworks.

-Tracy Ward grew up on her father's estate at Cornwell, Oxfordshire.
-After gaining three 'A'-levels, she went to Paris as a model, and then to work at Christie's in London, before working in art galleries in New York City.
-In her early twenties, she trained for an acting career at the Academy of Live and Recorded Arts, London, and the London Drama School.
+She grew up on her father's estate at Cornwell, Oxfordshire.
+After school, she worked as a model in Paris and then at Christie's in London, before working in various art galleries in New York.
+In her early twenties, she trained as an actress, first at the Academy of Live and Recorded Arts, London, and then at the London Drama School.

-As an actress, she is best remembered for her role as Tessa Robinson in the television detective series C.A.T.S.
+From her acting career, she is best remembered for her role as Tessa Robinson in the television detective series C.A.T.S.
 Eyes (1986–1987).
 She also appeared in the film Dance with a Stranger and the Doctor Who serial Timelash, both in 1985, and played the first Miss Scarlett in the television drama game show Cluedo (1990).
-Her theatre credits include: Our Day Out (Nottingham Playhouse) and Intimacy (Cafe Theatre).
+Her theatre credits include: Our Day Out (Nottingham Playhouse) and Intimacy (Café Theatre).